.png)

 DANIEL DUGMORE

-The Last Elephants - Image and copy feature, International book publication, 2019
+The Last Elephants - Image and copy feature, International book publication, Penguin Random House, 2019

 Monochrome Photography Awards - UK, 2018